A script for running processes in parallel in Bash

 In Bash you can start new processes (theads) on the background simply by running a command with ampersand &.
 The

-command can be used to wait until all background processes have finished (to wait for a certain process do wait PID
+waitcommand can be used to wait until all background processes have finished (to wait for a certain process do wait PID where PID is a process ID).
+So here’s a simple pseudocode for parallel processing:

 1